matijakolaric-com/django-music-publisher/docs/manual_works.rst

 ``ISRC`` is a unique identifier, issued by record labels. ``Recording artist``, ``record label``, ``duration`` and ``release date`` are quite obvious.

-Note that after a succesfull save, there is a ``change`` link in the recording header.
+Note that after a successful save, there is a ``change`` link in the recording header.

 Alternative Titles